 - Presenter, “Contested Passing of Accounts”, Ontario Bar Association (February 27, 2018)

-- Presenter, “Family Facilitation: The Newest Tool in the Estate and Capacity Dispute Resolution Toolbelt”, Ontario Bar Association Institute 2018: Emerging Issues in Estates, Trusts and Incapacity Law (February 8, 2018)
+- Presenter, “Family Facilitation: The Newest Tool in the Estate and Capacity Dispute Resolution Toolbelt”, Ontario Bar Association’s 43rd Institute: Emerging Issues in Estates, Trusts and Incapacity Law (February 8, 2018)

 - Interviewee, “SCC clarifies proprietary estoppel in novel B.C. estates dispute“, The Lawyer’s Daily (December 14, 2017)